 If you don’t have an exam mark sheet to upload to your application, please ask your music or instrument teacher to provide written confirmation that you are of the required standard.

 Nerves are entirely natural, which is why we ensure that our auditions are very friendly.
-All instruments except double bass, harp, percussion and tuba have two rounds of auditions.
-In a first audition, we ask you to play orchestral excerpts and accompanied pieces to an NYO Tutor from your instrument family, and take part in a short workshop with a small group of other candidates, which is focussed on general technique and ensemble skills.
+All instruments except double bass, harp, percussion, tuba and orchestral keyboard have two rounds of auditions.
+In a first audition, we ask you to play orchestral excerpts and accompanied pieces to an NYO tutor from your instrument family, and take part in a short workshop with a small group of other candidates, which is focussed on general technique and ensemble skills.

 We have very limited flexibility for final round auditions, so you should make sure you are available for your instrument’s final round dates.
 You can find these here.